kharioki/kharioki/README.md

 * **Extras:** Alexa skills,  Google assistant skills, AR Studio, Facebook technologies, React VR,

 ### My work hours :calendar: :alarm_clock:
-My work hours are anytime between noon and 10ish at night(EAT).
+My work/consultation hours are anytime between 6AM to 10AM and between 8PM and Midnight(GMT+3).
 Anything after that, please communicate first.
 Only call on weekends if its urgent, or I'm on fire, or you're on fire.

 ### How to best communicate with me :satellite: :telephone_receiver: :phone:
 While you can find me through my handle **@kharioki** on any and all social networks, the best way to reach me is via [**Twitter DMs**](https://twitter.com/kharioki).